 BYT: I’m intrigued that you guys hopped into brandy after doing vodka, rye, and bourbon, because I assume most people would do gin.
 I don’t know if people are hopping into brandy yet, but I’m seeing more and more of it.
 Do you think that’s an upcoming trend?

 Carusone: Brandy’s on the move.
 100% it is on the move big time.
 Brandy is like what rye was like 10 years ago.
 It’s huge triple digit growth in the U.S. and there’s really not a lot of craft people doing it.
 Laird’s is the common brand that everyone will know, but there’s only a few people putting it out.

 BYT: I love that you guys make American Trilogy’s with it.
 You’ve got to mix it up because Old Fashioneds are boring now.

 Carusone: Yeah, right.
-You want to get the sugar from something else but just, Lairds is produced with concentrate, most brandys are produced with concentrate.
+You want to get the sugar from something else but just… Lairds is produced with concentrate, most brandy is produced with concentrate.
 Coming in you know like frozen giant ice cubes of pure sweet sugar concentrate.
-So we’re not going that route, which has made it harder and it’s made our production run… We don’t get as much out
+So we’re not going that route, which has made it harder and it’s made our production run… We don’t get as much out.

 BYT: How long does it take you guys from the beginning to the bottle?

-Carusone: We’re getting like apples grown in Adams County, PA.
-We’re working with a farmer there that we met through the farmers market circle down here.
-He’s awesome, he’s next generation farmer, he’s our age.
+Carusone: We’re getting apples grown in Adams County, PA.
+We’re working with a farmer there that we met through the farmers market circle.
+He’s awesome, he’s a next generation farmer, he’s our age.
 His father and grandfather own the place, but he’s really running it and he’s an apple nerd.
 He knows everything about apples, the science of apples and whatever.
 Three Springs Fruit Farm is their name.
 We put it on the label because he’s a big part of this.
-It’s kinda his seconds, his apples that didn’t make the market because they’re bruised…
+Its kinda his seconds, his apples that didn’t make the market because they’re bruised.

 BYT: Ugly fruit?